bradclark4/se-phase5-art-comm/README.md

 # se-phase5-art-comm
-Proof on concept for a basic Java app for CS 3354.
+Proof of concept for a basic Java web app for CS 3354.
+Currently has no web functionality.